 Renting in Ontario: Your rights

-Read about the laws that affect tenants and landlords in Ontario.
+Read about the laws that affect residential tenants and landlords in Ontario.

 On this page Skip this page navigation

-Your landlord can only evict you in specific situations and must give you written notice using the proper form provided by the Landlord and Tenant Board.
+Your landlord can only evict you in specific situations and must give you written notice using the proper form provided by the Landlord and Tenant Board (LTB), an independent tribunal with the authority to resolve residential tenancy disputes in Ontario.
 The form must give the reason for eviction.

 Protection against wrongful evictions